Gross Rent Multiplier Calculator

 While gross rent multiplier is a great starting point, an experienced real estate investor will dig deeper into the numbers to understand more about the property she is interested in buying.

 Remember the formula for gross rent multiplier uses annual rental income.
-If you only know the monthly rent, you can enter that and our gross rent multiplier calculator will convert that for you.
+If you only know the monthly rent, you can enter that and our grm calculator will convert for you.

 Gross Rent Multiplier: Takeaway